 Recipe inspiration

-As I have previously mentioned, I have an extensive collection of newspaper clippings from the Food section of the Montreal Gazette.
+As I have previously mentioned in other posts, I have an extensive collection of newspaper clippings from the Food section of the Montreal Gazette.
 I’ve adapted this recipe from one such clipping.

 Ciao for now,